corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Consume the compatibility trigger from another mod
     * Remove old compatibility global flag
 * 5.1.0 Mark as compatible with Stellaris version 3.7 "Canis Minor"
+* 5.2.0 Minor enhancements to support more shipsets
-* 5.2.0 Use the built-in `scripted_variable` for terraform station hit points
+    * Use the built-in `scripted_variable` for terraform station hit points
+    * Use an empty named section entity (so sub-mods can choose to use two-part stations, such as the built-in `ai_01` stations that rotate) rather than directly pointing to the empty section entity

 ## Source Code